fenago/oracle19c-administration/md/Lab_7.md

-# Learn How to Extend a Tablespace in Oracle By Practical Examples
+# Extend a Tablespace in Oracle

 **Summary**: In this lab, you will learn how to extend the size of a tablespace in the Oracle Database.

 When tablespaces of the database are full, you will not able to add or remove data on these tablespaces anymore.